-Rockies Express Pipeline (REX) is one of the United States' largest pipelines and is transforming into the nation's northernmost bi-directional natural gas header system.
+Rockies Express Pipeline (REX) is one of the United States' largest pipelines and is the nation's northernmost bi-directional natural gas header system.
 The pipeline is jointly owned by Tallgrass Energy (75 percent) and Phillips 66 (25 percent).
 REX became fully operational in 2009 and stretches about 1,700 miles from northwestern Colorado and Wyoming to eastern Ohio.
 Built with 42- and 36-inch diameter steel pipe, REX taps major supply basins in the Rocky Mountain and Appalachian regions and serves energy markets across a vast segment of North America.
-REX's Zone 3, which spans from eastern Illinois to eastern Ohio, is bi-directional and can flow up to 4.4 billion cubic feet per day of natural gas.
-West-to-east long-haul capacity on REX is 1.8 billion cubic feet per day.
-REX has an MAOP of 1,480.
+REX has a long-haul capacity of 4.4 billion cubic feet per day of natural gas and an MAOP of 1,480.